MelonKony/millmint/content/posts/2017-07-19-national-dress.md

 ---
+title: She stands in the harbour in national dress
-title: She stands in the harbour in national dress.
+fulltitle: She stands in the harbour in national dress.
 Jets fly overhead and a parade passes to mourn the victims of the atomic bombings.

 date: 2017-07-19
 tags:
     - post